-- b.
+- a. each cell in the regular full-time salary schedule is divided by 525. - b.
 One-third (1/3) of the special rate that corresponds to each step on the adjunct faculty salary schedule will be added to each cell at that step.
-For steps on the adjunct lecture schedule that exceed the number of steps of the special rate schedule, the highest rate on the special rate schedule will be used. - c. b is divided by a and multiplied by 100 - d. parity is achieved when the value of "c "is 85 at a minimum of 80% of the cells on the lecture adjunct faculty schedule.
+For steps on the adjunct lecture schedule that exceed the number of steps of the special rate schedule, the highest rate on the special rate schedule will be used. - c. b is divided by a and multiplied by 100. - d. parity is achieved when the value of "c "is 85 at a minimum of 80% of the cells on the lecture adjunct faculty schedule.